 - Stay home if you have a fever or other symptoms.

 - Wipe down heavily used surfaces (light switches, doorknobs, etc.) with a disinfecting cleaning product.

-Even if you don’t regularly get a shot, this is the year to make it a priority.
+Get vaccinated against both the flu and COVID-19.
+If you are already vaccinated for COVID-19, get your booster shot as soon as possible.
+Even if you don’t regularly get a flu shot, this year make it a priority.
 A bad flu season with high numbers of hospitalizations, combined with COVID-19, could overburden hospitals and medical staff.
 The flu is already deadly for many of us, especially infants, the elderly, and people with underlying health conditions.